 I am encouraged by some of the points contained in the four propositions.
 For example, proposition D states, "Religious educational institutions should be able to expect all staff to respect their institutional ethos.
 A religious educational institution should be able to take action to prevent any staff member from actively undermining the institutional ethos of their employer."
-It also proposes: "Religious educational institutions should be able to impose reasonable and proportionate codes of staff conduct and behaviour relating to respect for the institution's ethos, subject to ordinary principles of employment law and prohibitions of discrimination on other grounds."
+It also proposes: "Religious educational institutions should be able to of staff conduct and behaviour relating to respect for the institution's ethos, subject to ordinary principles of employment law and prohibitions of discrimination on other grounds."